imajus/opa/backend/docs/extensions/GasStation.md

 The **Gas Station Extension** enables gasless trading on the 1inch Limit Order Protocol by automatically covering gas costs and fees through flash loans and token swaps.
 When a taker executes an order through the Gas Station, the extension:

-1. **Flash borrows WETH** from Aave v3 to cover the order's WETH requirement + costs
+1. **Flash borrows WETH** from Aave v3 to cover gas and fees
-2. **Transfers WETH to taker** so they can fulfill the order to the maker
-3. **Receives maker asset** from taker (who got it from the order execution)
-4. **Swaps maker asset to WETH** using Uniswap V3
+2. **Swaps maker assets** to WETH using 1inch Aggregator
-5. **Reimburses the taker** with gas costs + fee
+3. **Reimburses the taker** with gas costs + fee
-6. **Repays the flash loan** with premium
+4. **Repays the flash loan** with premium
-7. **Sends excess WETH to maker** (any favorable swap difference)

-This creates a seamless gasless experience where takers can execute orders without holding ETH for gas or WETH for the order.
+This creates a seamless gasless experience where takers can execute orders without holding ETH for gas.

 ---